nexusformat/definitions/manual/source/datarules.rst

 handle this case, we have defined another attribute of type integer called
-``primary`` whose value determines the order in which the scale is expected to be chosen for :index:`plotting <NeXus basic motivation; default plot>`, i.e.
+``primary`` whose value determines the order in which the scale is expected to be chosen for :index:`plotting`, i.e.

 + 1st choice: ``primary=1``